MIRUDHULA-DHANARAJ/PCA-Matrix-summation-with-a-2D-grid-and-2D-blocks.-Adapt-it-to-integer-matrix-addition.-/README.md

 ## Result:
-Thus the program to perform integer matrix addition using 2D grid and 2D blocks by adapting PCA matrix summation has been successfully executed.
+Thus the program to perform PCA matrix summation with a 2D grid and 2D blocks and adapting it to integer matrix addition has been successfully executed.